 ASAP believes that endless economic growth is not only impossible, but that it is also mistakenly perceived as an indispensable prerequisite for widespread prosperity.
 We created our book club as a means for exploring approaches to economics that recognize limits to growth, and which also envision the economy as the subset of the earth and its environment that it is.
 Many of our book club selections also help frame the discussion we'd like to see move increasingly into the foreground of related political and theoretical debates--centered on the ways in which economic history and the most insightful economic theory drawn upon it, point the way toward full employment and widespread prosperity with a stable or declining population.
 Our book club drew its name from Kenneth Boulding's seminal 1966 essay, "The Economics of the Coming Spaceship Earth."

 The next meeting of our book club is scheduled for Wednesday, April 3 at 7pm at the Shenandoah Joe Coffee Bar, 2214 Ivy Road, Charlottesville.
 We will take a break from our usual book discussion.
 Instead we will examine possible mechanisms for funding the Green New Deal.
 Recommended readings are 1) text of the Green New Deal bill in the House of Representatives 2) an article by Ellen Brown discussing Modern Monetary Theory (MMT) and "public banks" as possibilities and 3) an article by Lawrence Summers arguing MMT is like free lunch.
-For more information contact Wren Olivier (email@example.com).
+For more information contact Wren Olivier (firstname.lastname@example.org).

 Previous Book Club readings: